TRTrain/WorldSteam-news/README.md

-This project uses React JS And Bootstrap.
+This project is a website that delivers news across various categories, including technology, business, entertainment, sports, and health.
+It is built using React JS and Bootstrap.